Chris56974/Pethreon/README.md

 ### Measuring time in smart contracts (the period stuff in Pethreon.sol)

-You can measure time with an oracle, but for simplicity I think Sergei uses blocktime instead.
-There are roughly [~6,400 blocks mined per day](https://ycharts.com/indicators/ethereum_blocks_per_day), or 192,000 blocks per month.
-The cool part about Sergei's contract is you get to choose which increments you would like to pay people in (hourly, daily, monthly, yearly).
+You can measure time using an oracle, but for simplicity Pethreon uses blocktime.
+There are [~6,400 blocks mined per day](https://ycharts.com/indicators/ethereum_blocks_per_day), or 192,000 blocks per month.
 I'm going to make it daily for now.

 ### How does Solidity's multiple return values transfer over to JS?